 One can go on about the marvels of plain print book technology.

 Text arranged on pages surrounded by the pure milkspace of white.
 Nothing too pleasing to the eye as the letters blend into the words and you can glide reasonably along, moving forward or backward without the page disrupting you.
-(Unless you are reading metafiction like House of Leaves, a beautiful work which can serve as a healthy exercise in recognizing how jolting it is when a book is built different.)
+(Unless you are reading metafiction like House of Leaves, a beautiful work which can serve as a healthy exercise in recognizing how jolting it is when a book outside the strict standards we are used to.)

 A single sense is required.
 You must attune yourself to drown out the endorphin jabbers outside the strict confines of the page.
 Your eyes only need to belong in one place at a time and naturally progress to the next in a cinematic kaleidoscope of text.
 Each page belongs to itself and you must mechanically shift from one page to the next, subconsciously paginating words in your mind as well as you unfold the book unto its utter conclusion.